tonghuikang/codecomp/README.md

 ## What to include in starter kit / template code
 - Automatic loading and typing
-- Print statements to inspect variables (considering pysnooper)
-- Default case printing
+- Debugging tools
+  - To try out VScode or pysnooper?

 ## How to participate in interactive questions
-- Downlaod the testing tool specific to the question and the general interactive runner.
+- Downlaod the testing tool specific to the question and the general interactive runner. (official reference?)
 ```python interactive_runner.py python testing_tool.py 0 -- ./solution_q1.py```
 - Remember to add a shebang at the start of the code
 ```#!/usr/bin/env python```

 ## Tips
-- Use multiple screen.
-Put the problem in another screen for easy viewing and testing
+- Use multiple screens.
+Put the problem in another screen for easy viewing and testing.
 - Use a proper IDE?
 Currently my workflow is jupyter > copy cell and paste to a .py, test locally if applicable, upload to codejam and test
--

 # I got zero for this :(
 Question 1 I could not find out my errors.
 Question 2 the code took too long to run (it generates 1GB of memory) and my answers is wrong also.